rust-lang/book/nostarch/chapter15.md

 `String`, for example, stores its capacity as metadata and has the extra ability to ensure its data will always be valid UTF-8.

 Smart pointers are usually implemented using structs.
-Unluke an ordinary struct, smart pointers implement the `Deref` and `Drop` traits.
+Unlike an ordinary struct, smart pointers implement the `Deref` and `Drop` traits.
 The `Deref` trait allows an instance of the smart pointer struct to behave like a reference so you can write your code to work with either references or smart pointers.